dhbloo/rapfi/Readme.md

 ```bash
 cmake .. -DCMAKE_BUILD_TYPE=Release -DUSE_AVX=OFF -DUSE_AVX2=OFF
 ```

+It is recommended to use the Clang compiler, which provides the best speed across different compilers.
+When compiling for Windows, consider using one of **LLVM/Clang for Windows** / **Clang-CL for Visual Studio** / **MinGW-w64-Clang**, which compiles the engine binary with significantly higher speed than the builtin MSVC compiler in Visual Studio.

 For more detailed instructions for building on all platforms, please refer to the [wiki](https://github.com/dhbloo/rapfi/wiki/Compiling).